 Cover the dough with plastic wrap and refrigerate for 30 minutes.

-Stove: Place chocolate in a heatproof bowl.
+Stove: Place the chocolate in a heatproof bowl.
 Set the bowl over gently simmering water in a saucepan.
 Stir constantly until the chocolate and butter are melted.
 Remove from heat and set aside.

 - Eggless Snickerdoodle Cookies